dctr/one-eighthundred/EXPLANATION.md

     - user info -> INFO
     - Errors -> WARNING
 - No tests for platform wrapper logic (STD IN / FileIO)
+- Input as Stream as each item is processed through a pipeline
+- Dictionary as Set, as it is accessed for each steamed item and only should contain unique items